liulin1995/Pytorch_Trainer_For_Kaggle/README.md

 ### Utils

-Utils has some utils tools.
+Utils has some useful tools, like compute image means, std.

 ### Root package